skills/your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/job-description-ext.md

 ### Security considerations

 - Personal information may be processed so privacy and security are important.
-- Do not provide examples that encourage the user hardcode secrets, passwords, or other sensitive informaiton.
+- Do not provide examples that encourage the user hardcode secrets, passwords, or other sensitive information.
 - If credentials or other sensitive information is required, add features to the program to prompt for it, store it locally, and logout.